Accessibility Statement

-The Leibniz Institute of Virology (LIV) is committed to providing accessibility to its website in accordance with the national legislation implementing Directive (EU) 2016/2102 of the European Parliament and of the Council.
-For this reason, the LIV designs its web presence to be largely accessible under the given conditions and uses all possibilities offered by the content management program used (in this case: Typo3).
+The Leibniz Institute of Virology (LIV) is committed to making its website accessible in accordance with national legislation implementing Directive (EU) 2016/2102 of the European Parliament and of the Council.
+For this reason, LIV designs its web presence to be as accessible as possible under the given conditions and consistently makes use of the capabilities of the TYPO3 content management system in use.

-As a public body within the meaning of Directive (EU) 2016/2102, we make every effort to make our website barrier-free accessible in accordance with the provisions of the Hamburg Equal Opportunities for Disabled Persons Act (hereinafter referred to as HmbBGG) and the Hamburg Barrier-free Information Technology Ordinance (hereinafter referred to as HmbBITVO) implementing Directive (EU) 2016/2102.
+As a public body within the meaning of Directive (EU) 2016/2102, we strive to make our websites accessible in accordance with the provisions of the Hamburg Act on Equal Opportunities for Persons with Disabilities (HmbBGG) and the Hamburg Ordinance on Accessible Information Technology (HmbBITVO).

-As a result of the review, the website is partially or totally incompatible with the aforementioned requirements due to the following incompatibilities.
+Based on the assessment, the website is partially compliant with the above requirements due to the non-compliances listed below.

-The website was redesigned between spring 2023 and spring 2024 to achieve accessibility.
-We continue to work continuously on its accessibility.
+The website was redesigned between spring 2023 and spring 2024 to improve accessibility.
+We continue to work continuously on further enhancing its accessibility.

 Feedback and contact details